MediaOrganizer app icon

 Local

-All processing and caching happen on your Mac.
-MediaOrganizer works directly with folders and .photoslibrary packages as directories — your files stay where you put them.
+Processing and caching happen on your Mac.
+MediaOrganizer works directly with folders and .photoslibrary packages as file sources, without uploading your media to Bright Foundry or storing it in a proprietary cloud.

 Private